Buy our dog digital book bundle and prevent common accidents.

 Encourage independent play: Try to encourage your dog to spend time in a room other than you when you’re working from home.
 An interactive puzzle toy or Kong tethered in place will keep your pup entertained and tire them out at the same time.

-dog separation anxiety virtual course
+virtual separation anxiety course for dogs

 Have questions or want to share your story about working from home with your dog?
 Let us know in the comments below!